cypress-io/commit-info/README.md

 Notes:

-- Code assumes there is `.git` folder and uses Git commands to get each property, like `git show -s --pretty=%B`, see [src/git-api.js](src/git-api.js)
+- Code assumes there is `.git` folder and uses Git commands to get each property, like `git show -s --pretty=%B`, see [src/git-api.js](src/git-api.js).
+Note: there is fallback to environment variables.
 - Resolves with [Bluebird](https://github.com/petkaantonov/bluebird) promise.
 - Only uses Git commands, see [src/git-api.js](src/git-api.js)
 - If a command fails, returns `null` for each property